-Clinical time missed due to jury duty will need to be made up, however no penalty is given to the clinical grade for the loss of time incurred due to jury duty.
+Clinical time missed due to jury duty must be made up, but no penalty is given to the clinical grade for the loss of time incurred.
 If you are released while serving jury duty during business hours, you should return to clinical or class if it is practical and permissible by the court.
 Proof of attendance for the jury duty is required.